 Criterion Interactive Test Plan Care Setting Justification and Expected Outcome §170.315(f)(2) Transmission to public health agencies - syndromic surveillance CGM Enterprise EHR will select 1 Specialty within the Primary Care setting to demonstrate Syndromic Surveillance.
-Urgent Care will be the Primary Care setting used to demonstrate the PHIN messaging guide for Urgent Care CGM Enterprise EHR will use the Syndromic Surveillance test suite located at https://hl7v2-ss- r2-testing.nist.gov/ss-r2/#/cb and use the context-free validation to validate that the ADT message, as well as visual inspection of data.
+Urgent Care will be the Primary Care setting used to demonstrate the PHIN messaging guide for Urgent Care CGM Enterprise EHR will use the Syndromic Surveillance test suite located at https://hl7v2-ss-r2-testing.nist.gov/ss-r2/#/cb and use the context-free validation to validate that the ADT message, as well as visual inspection of data.
 Primary Care (Internal Medicine, Pediatrics, etc.) Justification: As of the writing of this plan, CGM Enterprise has not had sufficient adoption of our syndromic surveillance interface functionality.
 Indications are that our current healthcare providers base is not required to submit to public health agencies, therefore waiting until required or needed before committing to an implementation.
 Expected Outcome: The Production-Training EHR will send an ADT message that passes the context-free validation of the Syndromic Surveillance test suite and visual inspection will include the correct fields. §170.315(f)(4) Transmission to cancer registries CGM Enterprise will focus on the Oncology specialty for testing the Cancer Care Reporting certified functionality since this is the only specialty expected to use this feature.
 CGM Enterprise will create 2 different Cancer patients and their representative data to be used for this test.
 Test cases include radiation and no treatment.
 CGM Enterprise will walk through the EHR to generate a Cancer CCDA document for each test patient and export it and then use visual inspection to confirm that the CCDA document includes all the expected content and uses SNOMED and LOINC value sets.
 General Specialties (Cardiology, Pulmonology, etc.) Justification: As of the writing of this plan, CGM Enterprise has not had sufficient adoption of our cancer registry interface functionality.
 Indications are that our current healthcare providers are not required to submit to the registry, therefore waiting until required or needed before committing to an implementation.
 Expected Outcome: The CCDA documents will be generated for each patient and will include the correct value sets.

-The Office of the National Coordinator for Health Information Technology

-§170.315(b)(9) Care Plan CGM Enterprise EHR will select 1 Specialty within the Primary Care setting to demonstrate Care Plan.
+§170.315(b)(9) Care Plan

+CGM Enterprise EHR will select 1 Specialty within the Primary Care setting to demonstrate Care Plan.

 CGM Enterprise will create and receive a Care Plan document for 2 patients.

 CGM Enterprise will walk through the EHR to generate a Care Plan document for test patient, export it, and then use visual inspection to confirm that the CCDA document includes all the expected content and uses SNOMED and LOINC value sets.

+CGM Enterprise will receive and display care plan document for test patient and then use visual inspection to confirm that the CCDA document includes all the expected content.

+Behavioral Health

+Justification:

-CGM Enterprise will receive and display care plan document for test patient and then use visual inspection to confirm that the Behavioral Health Justification: As of the writing of this plan, CGM Enterprise has very little Indications that our healthcare providers are generating the Care Plan template only, instead of generating a CCDA, in which captures the Care Plan sections as well.
-Expected Outcome: The Care Plan document will be generated and received for each patient and will include only the following sections Patient Info; Goals; Health Concerns; Health Status Evaluations and Outcomes; Interventions test patient and then use visual inspection to confirm that the CCDA document includes all the expected content.
+As of the writing of this plan, CGM Enterprise has very little Indications that our healthcare providers are generating the Care Plan template only, instead of generating a CCDA, in which captures the Care Plan sections as well.

+Expected Outcome:

+The Care Plan document will be generated and received for each patient and will include only the following sections

+- Patient Info;

+- Goals;

+- Health Concerns;

+- Health Status Evaluations and Outcomes;

+- Interventions